Margaret Qualley

 Sarah Margaret Qualley (/'kwɔːli/ KWAW-lee; born October 23, 1994) is an American actress.
 A daughter of actress Andie MacDowell, she trained as a ballet dancer in her youth.
 She made her acting debut in the 2013 drama film Palo Alto and gained recognition for her supporting role in the HBO drama series The Leftovers (2014–2017).

-Qualley was featured in the films The Nice Guys (2016), Death Note (2017), and Once Upon a Time in Hollywood (2019), as well as the video game Death Stranding (2019).
-She received praise and nominations for Primetime Emmy Awards for playing Ann Reinking in the FX biographical miniseries Fosse/Verdon (2019) and for playing the title role in the Netflix drama miniseries Maid (2021); she also received a nomination for a Golden Globe Award for the latter.
-Qualley has since featured in Yorgos Lanthimos' films Poor Things (2023) and Kinds of Kindness (2024), and earned a second Golden Globe nomination for her performance in the body horror film The Substance (2024).
+Qualley appears in the films The Nice Guys (2016), Death Note (2017) and Once Upon a Time in Hollywood (2019), and the video games Death Stranding (2019) and Death Stranding 2: On the Beach (2025).
+She received praise and nominations for Primetime Emmy Awards for her portrayals of Ann Reinking in the FX biographical miniseries Fosse/Verdon (2019) and of the title role in the Netflix drama miniseries Maid (2021); she also received a nomination for a Golden Globe Award for the latter.
+Qualley has since appeared in Yorgos Lanthimos's films Poor Things (2023) and Kinds of Kindness (2024), and earned a second Golden Globe nomination for her performance in the body horror film The Substance (2024).
+In 2026, she co-starred with Jacob Elordi, Guy Pearce, and Josh Brolin in director Ridley Scott's post-apocalyptic drama The Dog Stars.

-Early life
+Early life and education

-Sarah Margaret Qualley was born in Kalispell, Montana.
+Sarah Margaret Qualley was born on October 23, 1994, in Kalispell, Montana.
 Her parents are actress and model Andie MacDowell and former model Paul Qualley.
 Margaret has an older brother, Justin, and an older sister, actress and singer Rainey Qualley.
-Through their mother, the siblings have Scottish ancestry.
-They lived on a ranch in Missoula, Montana and moved to the Asheville suburb of Biltmore Forest, North Carolina, when Margaret was four.
-Margaret's parents separated when she was five years old and she split her time equally between them.
-For many years her parents lived just 3 mile apart.
-Her family home with MacDowell is in North Carolina and they have extended family nearby.
+The family lived on a ranch in Missoula, Montana, and moved to the Asheville suburb of Biltmore Forest, North Carolina, when Margaret was four.
+Margaret's parents separated when she was five and she split her time equally between them for several years as they lived just 3 mile apart.
+The MacDowell family home is in North Carolina.